-1. Conduct a planning level identification of aquatic resources within the boundaries of San Diego Creek watershed as provided by the LA District through the interpretation of orthophoto quadrangles and stereoscopic aerial photography.

-2. Verify jurisdictional status and location of identified aquatic resources using sampling and global positioning system (GPS) techniques at a representative numbers of field locations.

-3. Produce a planning level map of aquatic resources that includes jurisdictional WoUS (including wetlands) for an ArcINFO and ArcView based geographical information system (GIS).
+- 1. Conduct a planning level identification of aquatic resources within the boundaries of San Juan and parts of San Mateo Creek2 watersheds as provided by the LA District through the interpretation of orthophoto quadrangles and stereoscopic aerial photography. - 2.
+Verify jurisdictional status and location of identified aquatic resources using sampling and global positioning system (GPS) techniques at a representative numbers of field locations. - 3.
+Produce a planning level map of aquatic resources that includes jurisdictional WoUS (including wetlands) for an ArcINFO and ArcView based geographical information system (GIS).

-4. Develop a GIS based database of riparian ecosystem and watershed characteristics.

-&lt;sup>1 Aquatic resources delineated in this study are intended to include those regulated under Section 404 of CWA and CDFG's 1600 program.
-The term aquatic resource is used to be inclusive of these regulated resources.
+1 Aquatic resources delineated in this study is intended to include those regulated under Section 404 of CWA and CDFG's 1600 program.
+The term aquatic resources is used to be inclusive of these regulated resources.